ReactiveX/RxJava/docs/What's-different-in-2.0.md

-RxJava 2.0 has been completely rewritten from scratch on top of the Reactive-Streams specification.
+RxJava 2.0 has been completely rewritten from scratch on top of the Reactive Streams specification.
 The specification itself has evolved out of RxJava 1.x and provides a common baseline for reactive systems and libraries.

-Because Reactive-Streams has a different architecture, it mandates changes to some well known RxJava types.
+Because Reactive Streams has a different architecture, it mandates changes to some well known RxJava types.
 This wiki page attempts to summarize what has changed and describes how to rewrite 1.x code into 2.x code.

 For technical details on how to write operators for 2.x, please visit the [Writing Operators](https://github.com/ReactiveX/RxJava/wiki/Writing-operators-for-2.0) wiki page.